 How to Install Slate Tile Over Concrete

-Slate tile is a durable and inexpensive material for resurfacing concrete basement floors or concret patios.
+Slate tile is a durable and inexpensive material for resurfacing concrete basement floors or concrete patios.
 There are a few differences between installing slate tile outdoors or indoors, but overall, slate tile is fairly simple to install.

 The first step is to clean the concrete floor before you install slate tile, and check for cracks, unevenness, and expansion joints.
-If the concrete surface is very uneven or badly damaged, you should hire a professional contractor to resurface the floor since you will need haevy machinery to remove the floor.
+If the concrete surface is very uneven or badly damaged, you should hire a professional contractor to resurface the floor since you will need heavy machinery to remove the floor.
 If the floor is in good condition, you can make this a DIY project.

 If your indoor concrete floor has cracks, fill them with mortar and let the mortar dry completely before laying slate tiles.
 If your outdoor concrete patio has expansion joints, do not fill them in.
 These must remain open after the project is completed.
 Once the cracks have been filled, determine if the floor is even enough so that you can lay an even mortar base, or if you should use cement backer board below the mortar.